Is California a Franchise Registration State?

 Profit and loss statements for the period between the close of the last fiscal year and the date of the balance sheet.

-Can I make Negotiated Changes to a California Franchise Agreement?
+Requirements for Making Negotiated Changes to a California Franchise Agreement

-Unlike most franchise registration states, a franchisor cannot make negotiated changes to a California franchise agreement unless the franchisor complies with additional notice obligations with the state and to the franchisor's prospective California franchisees.
+Under California franchise law, before making any negotiated changes to a franchise agreement, there are regulatory and notice requirements that must be followed by a franchisor.
 Once a franchisor negotiates the terms of its registered FDD (i.e., negotiates and agrees to terms that vary from terms contained in the California registered FDD) on-going disclosure and notice obligations are placed on the franchisor.

 When dealing with negotiated changes to California franchise agreements a distinction should be made between: